 When building muscle, the more protein the better, right?
 Not necessarily.
 While you're working to build muscle with exercise, protein should make up 10 to 35 percent of total calories for adults.
 Research shows there is no benefit to eating more protein than this amount and it can be harmful.

 Keeping muscle mass, on the other hand, requires a lot less protein than building new muscle.
-For example, the needs of a sedentary adult are 0.37 grams per pound of body weight, and that equals about 46 grams of total protein for an adult woman and 56 grams of total protein for an adult man per day.
+For example, the recommended dietary allowance for protein for the average adult is 0.37 grams per pound of body weight, and that equals about 56 grams of total protein for a 150-pound adult.
 A typical day that includes 3 servings of low-fat or fat-free dairy plus 3 servings of protein foods (such as lean meat, poultry, fish or beans) will provide quality sources of protein to help reach that goal.
 Grains, especially whole grains, also provide some protein but may not be enough to meet dietary needs.

 Protein levels of common foods: